apptentive/apptentive-android/README.md

 #### Passing Apptentive the Push Intent

-When the user opens a push notification, you will receive an `Intent` in your `BroadcastReceiver`.
+When the customer opens a push notification, you will receive an `Intent` in your `BroadcastReceiver`.
 You must always pass that `Intent` to Apptentive, so we can check to see if the push came from us, and save our data to use when we launch.

 ###### Method
 ```java